RutronikSystemSolutions/RDK2_LVD_EEPROM/README.md

 Rutronik Development Kit Programmable System-on-Chip CY8C6245AZI-S3D72 "LVD EEPROM" Application.

-This application is saving a 32bit value in emulated EEPROM.
+This application is saving a 32-bit value in the emulated EEPROM.
-The low voltage detector (LVD) generate an interrupt to save the  counter contend on shutdown.
+The low voltage detector (LVD) generates an interrupt to save the counter content on shutdown.

  <img src="images/rdk2_rev1.jpg" style="zoom:80%;" />

-### Hardware customizations:
+### Hardware customisations:

 A capacitor must be added to the hardware to extend the time at shutdown from 3ms to 13ms.
 For this a 100µF type between 3.3V and GND is sufficient.

 ## Requirements

-- [ModusToolbox® software](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) **v3.x** [built with **v3.0**]
+- [ModusToolbox® software](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) **v2025.4.0** [built with **v3.0**]

 ## Supported toolchains (make variable 'TOOLCHAIN')